hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-tutorial/4-launch-site.md

 ## Using Hugo: Create and Deploy a Static Site

 Hugo is a powerful static site generator that transforms plain text and templates into fast, secure, and fully pre-rendered websites.
 Unlike dynamic sites that rely on databases, static sites are composed of HTML files that can be easily hosted anywhere — from GitHub Pages to cloud providers — with excellent performance and minimal maintenance.

 ### Step 1: Create a New Project
-Start a new Hugo site:
+Start a new Hugo site in your project folder of choice:

 ```powershell (Windows) or bash (Linux)
 hugo new site my-hugo-site
 cd my-hugo-site
 ```
 > __**TIP**__: Choose a meaningful name for your project folder.
 You can manage multiple Hugo sites independently.

 ### Step 2: Add a Theme (Ananke)